cloudflare/cloudflare-docs/products/access/src/content/getting-started/applications.md

 With Access, you can protect two types of applications: **SaaS** and **self-hosted**.

-SaaS apps include apps your team relies on that are not hosted by your organization, such as Slack or Airtable.
+SaaS applications include applications your team relies on that are not hosted by your organization, such as Slack or Airtable.

-Self-hosted apps include your internal tools and applications, such as Jira or Grafana.
+Self-hosted applications include your internal tools and applications, such as Jira or Grafana.
 You must secure self-hosted applications with Cloudflare's authoritative DNS to use Cloudflare Access.

 ## Connecting SaaS Applications

 Cloudflare Access allows you to integrate your SaaS products by acting as an identity aggregator, or proxy.
 This way, users cannot login to SaaS applications without first meeting the criteria you want to introduce.

-### 1. Add Your App
+### 1. Add Your Application

 1. On the [Teams dashboard](https://dash.teams.cloudflare.com), navigate to the **Applications** tab.
 2. Click **Add an application**.